Herbert W. Nickens Faculty Fellowship

 3. a letter of recommendation of the nominee's choosing;

-4. a personal statement from the nominee, which does not exceed four double-spaced pages, discussing his or her motivations and objectives for a career in academic medicine;
+4. a personal statement from the nominee discussing his or her motivations and objectives for a career in academic medicine, not to exceed four double-spaced pages;

 5. an itemized one-page budget with specific details on how the fellowship funds will be used; and